 Marketing campaigns are vital for every company, as they provide brands with exposure and help to increase revenue and clients.
 While well-intentioned, these campaigns don’t always result how they were expected to, especially if research isn’t conducted properly.

 Keeping it simple and direct is often preferable when it comes to marketing, as publicity stunts don’t always go according to what you’ve planned.
 Silicone wristbands are great ways of marketing your company or brand in inoffensive ways, as they provide fun and durable items that can be distributed easily.

-You can request a free sample or simply get in touch with our friendly team, and we’ll ensure that you find a solution that fits your needs!
+You can request a free quote or simply get in touch with our friendly team, and we’ll ensure that you find a solution that fits your needs!
 We’re always happy to help answer any query you might have.
-You can also find us on Facebook, Twitter, or Google+ to see our latest news and updates.
+You can also find us on Facebook or Twitter to see our latest news and updates.